Natural Sciences and Engineering Research Council of Canada

 Personal information

-The collection, use and disclosure of personal information provided to NSERC are outlined in the following policy statements:
+The collection, use, disclosure, retention and disposal of your personal information are outlined in the following policy statements:

 Help

-If you have questions about the College and Community Innovation program, or if your partner organization is unable to access the Convergence Portal or complete the partner organization module, contact NSERC staff via email at colleges@nserc-crsng.gc.ca.
+If you have questions about the College and Community Innovation program, or if you cannot access the Convergence Portal, contact NSERC staff via email at colleges@nserc-crsng.gc.ca.